nirdeshkumar02/Flask_Blog_Application/Readme.md

-# This is the basic blog project to learn Backend Development with Python-Flask.
+# A Blog Website project to learn Backend Development with Python-Flask.

 ## Directory Structure: